 ESPN Pacific Rim (New Zealand and Pacific Islands)

 ESPN’s award-winning flagship news and information program SportsCenter has been adapted and customized into 8 local versions in English, Portuguese, and Spanish for key markets in Argentina, Brazil, Canada, Latin America, and Mexico.
-The U.S. version is also aired on ESPN International networks in Australia and New Zealand.

 Where Can I Watch SportsCenter?